codesandbox/codesandbox-client/packages/homepage/content/docs/7-environment.md

 ---
-title: 'Environment'
+title: Environment
 authors: ['Saeris']
 description:
-  'CodeSandbox uses different execution environments based on the contents of a sandbox.'
+  CodeSandbox uses different execution environments based on the contents of a sandbox.
 ---

 ## What is an Environment?